linear/linear/README.md

 }
 ```

-### Limitations

 ## ⚡️ Authenticate with OAuth

 Linear supports OAuth2 authentication, which is recommended if you're building applications to integrate with Linear.

+*NOTE:* It is `highly recommended` you create a workspace for the purpose of managing the OAuth2 Application.
+As each admin user will have access.

 1. **Create an OAuth2 application in Linear**

-    NOTE: It's recommended you create a workspace for the purpose of managing the OAuth2 Application, as each admin user will have access to it.

     Create a new [OAuth2 Application](https://linear.app/settings/api/applications/new)